frostbone25/ShaderInjector/Solutions.md

 #### [Reshade](https://reshade.me/)

-ReShade reportedly is unstable for some users, during testing myself *(using version 6.7.3)* I haven't ran into any issues/crashes with running Injector and Reshade simultaneously.
+ReShade reportedly is unstable for some users.
+Make sure that you are using the latest version, during testing myself *(using version 6.7.3)* I haven't ran into any issues/crashes with running Injector and Reshade simultaneously.

 However if you're running into issues, [Zaccachino](https://www.nexusmods.com/profile/Zaccachino) reported that you can disable ReShade during the setup process of Shader Injector *(dragging dxgi.dll temporarily out of the game directory)*.
 When Shader Injector is fully setup you can go into [ShaderInjector.ini](https://github.com/frostbone25/ShaderInjector/blob/main/InjectorSettings.md) and change ```MenuOpen``` so the menu does not open anymore by default *(it helps to change the keybind to a key you might not hit)*.
 Then re-enable Reshade and now they should be able to co-exist.

-It helps also to ensure that you are using the latest Reshade version, again during my testing I was using version 6.7.3.

 ---